Carpet: Woven

 A woven carpet is produced on a loom quite similar to woven fabric.
 The pile can be plush or Berber.
 Plush carpet is a cut pile and Berber carpet is a loop pile.
-There are new styles of carpet combining the two styles called cut and loop carpeting.
-Normally, many coloured yarns are used, and this process is capable of producing intricate patterns from predetermined designs (although some limitations apply to certain weaving methods with regard to the accuracy of the pattern within the carpet).
+There are new styles of carpet combining the two styles, called cut and loop carpeting.
+Normally, many coloured yarns are used, and this process is capable of producing intricate patterns from predetermined designs.
+Some limitations apply to certain weaving methods with regard to the accuracy of the pattern within the carpet.
 These carpets are usually the most expensive due to the relatively slow speed of the manufacturing process.
 Countries such as Turkey, Iran, India, and Pakistan as well as the Middle East in general are well known for their woven carpets.